joeromero/docs/content/cartodb_js/cartodb_js.md

 #### sublayer.remove

 Remove the sublayer.
-If a method is called after removing it an exception is thrown.
+If a method is called after removing the layer, an exception is thrown.

 #### sublayer.setInteraction(true)